coryandrewtaylor/Personal-Nouns/README.md

 This project is a list of personal nouns assembled from the 1890 Webster's Unabridged Dictionary, along with the Python code that I used to prepare it.

+### What's a "personal noun"?
+A "personal noun" is a less clunky--if nonstandard--term for a common noun that refers to a person or a group of people.

 ### Why a list of nouns?
 I assembled this list in order to help produce accurate social networks of minor literary characters in Greco-Roman biography, as the current state of the art is only really reliable for detecting major characters in books that short.